-Canceling your life insurance policy is usually easy, but the actual process of canceling depends on the type of policy you have and how long you’ve had the policy.
+As far as how to cancel term life insurance, the process depends on the type of policy you have and how long you’ve had the policy.
 Also, keep in mind that some insurance companies charge a penalty when you terminate your policy, known as a surrender charge.
-Before you cancel, it’s a good idea to find out if there is a cancellation fee.
+Before you cancel, it’s a good idea to ask about the carrier’s life insurance policy cancellation rules, and find out if there is a cancellation fee.

-As a policyholder, you have the right to cancel a term life insurance or whole life insurance policy at any point.
-In most cases, however, canceling a term life policy is quicker and easier than canceling a whole life insurance policy.
+As a policyholder, you have the right to cancel term life insurance or whole life insurance at any point.
+In most cases, however, if you have to cancel a term life policy, it will be quicker and easier than cancelling a whole life insurance policy.
 Here’s a closer look at the cancellation process for these types of life insurance.

-If you want to cancel a term life insurance policy, you have two options.
+So can you cancel term life insurance?
+The short answer is yes.
+If you wish to cancel a term life insurance policy, you have two options.
 You can contact an agent or the insurance company and request to terminate the policy, or you can simply stop paying the premiums.

 If you aren’t paying the premium each month, your insurance company will eventually cancel your policy for non-payment.
 Typically, you don’t have to pay a cancellation fee with a term life insurance policy, but you should check to see what your insurance company’s requirements are.

-Dropping whole life insurance can be a more complicated process because you must formally surrender the policy.
-You’ll need to contact an agent or the insurance company to start the whole life cancellation process, which will require some paperwork.
+Dropping whole life insurance can be more complicated than cancelling term life insurance because you must formally surrender the policy.
+You’ll need to contact an agent or look up “how to cancel my insurance policy,” on the insurer’s website to start the whole life cancellation process.
+It will likely require some paperwork.

 Usually, a surrender penalty is applied if you cancel whole life insurance within the first 10 years.
 If the policy is more than 10 years old, the surrender period has likely ended.

-If you’re wondering if you can get money back from your life insurance, the answer is—maybe.
-When you cancel a life insurance policy, you could be entitled to money from your insurance company.
+If you’re wondering how to cancel a life insurance policy and get money back, you could be entitled to money from your insurance company.
 However, potential compensation is based on the type of life insurance policy you have.

 If you cancel a term life insurance policy, you will not receive any money.
 You stop paying the monthly premium and your coverage ends.

 Regardless of the type of life insurance you have, the insurance company won’t compensate you for premiums paid into your policy.
-Like with any kind of insurance, you don’t get your money back if you never use the coverage or file a claim.
+Like with any kind of insurance, you don’t get your money back simply because you never used the coverage or filed a claim.
 So, even if you cancel halfway through the month, you most likely won’t get a partial refund.

-Thinking about canceling your life insurance policy?
+Thinking about cancelling your life insurance policy?
 There are a few things you should consider first before you start the process.

 For example, when you cancel your policy, you can never get it back.
-To get life insurance again in the future, you would have to go through the initial application process.
-Plus, as you get older, life insurance premiums typically get more expensive.
+To get life insurance again in the future, you would have to go through a new application process.
+Keep in mind that as you get older, life insurance premiums typically get more expensive.

-However, there are valid reasons why you might decide you no longer need a life insurance policy.
-Here are some of the situations in which it might make sense to drop life insurance coverage:
+That said, there may be valid reasons why you might decide you no longer need a life insurance policy.
+Here are some of the situations in which it might make sense to cancel life insurance coverage: